HangYang0204/SQL_Server_TSQL/Readme.md

 This is a place holder for projects used in TSQL term 6 class.

-The request is to find the % of opt-ins/gross adds coming from the online channel by day pre and post BRM upgrade The BRM Upgrade went in Production on April 6th, 2018.
-Thus we chose from April 3rd to April 9th.
+The request is to find the % of opt-ins/gross adds coming from the online channel by day during April 3-9, 2018

 The business defines Opt in as follow:

 >
-> An opt-in is basically whenever an agent places an order in STARRS on a SelfPay plan, regardless of when the SelfPay Date occurs.
+> An opt-in is basically whenever an agent places an order, regardless of when it occurs.
-> If the SelfPay starts today or if it is a follow-on plan, both are opt-ins
+> If it starts today or if it starts in the future, both are opt-ins
 >

 The relationship with ActivationTag can be summerised as below: